 The most accomplished Lillywhite

-James visited Australia six times the first being in 1873/4 under Dr Grace and the next in 1876/77 when James captained the side in the first two official tests against Australia at Sydney and Melbourne, thereby becoming England’s first test captain.
+James visited Australia six times the first being in 1873/4 under Dr Grace and the next in 1876/77 when James captained the side in the first two official tests against Australia at Melbourne.

 James’ other visits down under were business partnerships with Alfred Shaw and Arthur Shrewsbury.
 He was also been a member of E. Wilsher’s team to the United States and Canada in 1868.